grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Increase the evaluation interval of the rule group.
 You can use the rate of missed evaluation to estimate how long the rule group evaluation actually takes.
 - Try splitting up the rule group into multiple rule groups.
 Rule groups are evaluated in parallel, so the same rules may still fit in the same resolution.

-### MimirRulerFrontendQueriesStuck

-This alert fires if Mimir is running without ruler-query-scheduler and queries are piling up in the ruler-query-frontend queue.

-The procedure to investigate it is the same as the one for [`MimirSchedulerQueriesStuck`](#MimirSchedulerQueriesStuck): please see the other playbook for more details.

-### MimirRulerSchedulerQueriesStuck

-This alert fires if queries are piling up in the ruler-query-scheduler.

-The procedure to investigate it is the same as the one for [`MimirSchedulerQueriesStuck`](#MimirSchedulerQueriesStuck): please see the other playbook for more details.

 ### MimirIngesterHasNotShippedBlocks

 This alert fires when a Mimir ingester is not uploading any block to the long-term storage.
 An ingester is expected to upload a block to the storage every block range period (defaults to 2h) and if a longer time elapse since the last successful upload it means something is not working correctly.